ESPResSo

 This function returns the bond force.
 If it is a bond involving three or four particles, a std::tuple with three or four force vectors has to be returned, respectively.

-• The returned value is in a boost::optional container if the bond is breakable.
+• The returned value is in a std::optional container if the bond is breakable.
 If the bond is broken, the returned object is empty; this will stop the integrator with a runtime error.

 • The function can make use of a pre-calculated distance vector (dx) pointing from particle 2 to particle 1, that takes periodic boundary conditions into account.